Dishonour Cheques | Cheque Dishonour

 1. There is no embargo upon the payee to successively present a dishonoured cheque during the period of its validity.

-2. There is no restriction regarding the no of times a cheque can be presented and that every subsequent representation and dishonour gives rise to fresh cause of action for filing complaint.
+2. There is no restriction regarding the number of times a cheque can be presented, and every subsequent representation and dishonour gives rise to a fresh cause of action for filing a complaint.

-3. In the course of business transactions it is not uncommon for a cheque being returned due to insufficient funds or similar such reason and being presented again by the payee after sometime, on his own volition or at the request of the drawer, in expectation that it would be encashed.
+3. In the course of business transactions it is not uncommon for a cheque being returned due to insufficient funds or a similar such reason and to be presented again by the payee after some time, on his own volition or at the request of the drawer, in expectation that it would be cashed.

-4. For dishonour of one cheque there can be only one offence and such offence is committed by the drawer immediately on his failure to make the payment within 15 days of the receipt of the notice served.
+4. For dishonour of one cheque there can be only one offense, and such offense is committed by the drawer immediately on his failure to make the payment within 15 days of the receipt of the notice served.

-6. Cause of action would arise only on failure to pay after notice.
+6. A cause of action would arise only on failure to pay after notice.

 EFFECT OF STOP PAYMENT

-1. Stop payment instructions cannot obviate the offence.
+1. Stop payment instructions cannot obviate the offense.

 3. The position will not be different even if the drawer had instructed the bank to stop payment prior to the presentation of the cheque for encashment.

-1. The requirement of giving of notice is mandatory.
-If no notice making a demand for payment is served upon the drawer within 30 days from the date of dishonour of cheque, a complaint is not maintainable unless the complainant satisfies the Court that he had sufficient cause for not making a complaint within such period.
+1. The requirement of giving notice is mandatory in every cheque dishonour case in Pakistan.
+If no notice making a demand for payment is served upon the drawer within 30 days from the date of dishonour of cheque, a complaint is not maintainable unless the complainant satisfies the court that he had sufficient cause for not making a complaint within such period.

 3. A postal acknowledgement due containing the signature of the accused is proper proof of service of the notice on the addressee shown in the postal acknowledgement.

 5. The notice need not necessarily be by registered post only.
-It can be sent by a telegram, fax or by a letter as well.
+It can be sent by a telegram, fax, or letter as well.

 PERIOD OF PAYMENT

-1. If payment is not made within 15 days of the receipt of the notice then the offence shall be deemed to have been committed.
+1. If payment is not made within 15 days of the receipt of the notice, then the offense shall be deemed to have been committed.

-3. The court cannot take cognizance prior to the lapse of the period of 15 days even if there was a denial of the liability earlier, even after denial liability to pay the amount, the accused can at any time change his mind within 15 days of receipt of notice, make payment and avoid prosecution.
+3. The court cannot take cognizance prior to the lapse of the period of 15 days even if there was a denial of the liability earlier.
+Even after denying liability to pay the amount, the accused can at any time change his mind within 15 days of receipt of notice, make payment, and avoid prosecution.

-4. The offence shall be deemed to be committed only from the date when notice period expired.
+4. The offense shall be deemed to be committed only from the date when the notice period expired.

 The drawer cannot take the excuse that he had no reason to believe when he issued the cheque that the cheque may be dishonoured on presentation for the reasons stated above.